 John Heartfield – Laughter Is A Devastating Weapon

-With the original Marquette is displayed on one side and the corresponding AIZ cover on the other, it allows to reader to view the many artistic nuances of Heartfield's work that are lost in the mass reproductions.
+With the original Marquette being displayed on one side and the corresponding AIZ cover on the other, it allows to reader to view the many artistic nuances of Heartfield's work that are lost in the mass reproductions.

 An absolute must-read for anyone with an interest in collage art works in general and John Heartfield and his work specifically.